 For a 175-pound athlete, this would be ~13 – 19 fluid ounces.
 In general, consuming approximately 2 cups of fluid with the pre-event meal can assist you with meeting this goal.

 Consuming foods that contain sodium with the pre-event meal will help your body hold onto the fluid you consume.
 Salty foods also make you thirsty, which can further assist with meeting your hydration needs (2).

 Game Day Nutrition: 60 Minutes Before the Event

-In the hour before the event, it is best to stick with simple carbohydrates that provide your body with quick energy needed for the activity.
-Ideas include:
+In the hour before the event, it is best to stick with carbohydrate-rich pre-game snacks that will provide the body with quick energy for the activity.

 Hydration – 60 Minutes Before the Event

 In the hour leading up to the event continue hydrating.
 Aim to drink around 8 oz of water or a sports drink during this time period.

 Game Day Nutrition: During the Event

 During the event, the main nutrition goals are to replace the carbohydrates used for energy, along with the fluids and electrolytes lost in sweat.